Microsoft 365 Booking System for Desks and Meeting Rooms

 Bringing YAROOMS and Microsoft 365 together creates a powerful, end-to-end workplace booking solution that fits right into Outlook and Teams – the tools employees already use every day.

-This integration transforms Microsoft 365 into a workplace collaboration suite that benefits everyone - from employees using it daily to admins managing the bigger picture.
+This integration transforms Microsoft 365 into a single workspace hub that benefits everyone – from employees using it daily to admins managing the bigger picture.

 Using it, employees can: